 According to statistics, 73% of B2B marketers and sales leaders suggest that webinars are the best way to generate high-quality leads.

 With the right strategy in place, you can turn your webinar into a well-oiled and automated machine, churning out leads over time.

-The audience in a webinar is usually attending it due to their professional or personal interest.
 While not everyone is a potential customer, it’s vital to recognize who they are and target them via email based on their interests and actions.